 There are 14 lines in a sonnet and nearly infinite ways of using those lines to impact your reader.
 There are 14 days in Lit Fest 2019 and more than infinite ways of experiencing it.
 Even though we may not be the best at math, we do have some impressive numbers for you:

 20+ visiting authors

-100+
+100+ craft seminars

 13

 public readings

 12

-informative business panels with authors, agents, and editors
+informative business panels featuring authors, agents, and editors

-9

-nighttime salons (featuring live storytelling, a movie night, and spirited conversations)
+you in June!

-Oh, plus parties, food trucks, and unofficial gatherings on the porch.
+7 nighttime salons, featuring everything from live storytelling to in-depth discussions Oh, plus parties, food trucks, and unofficial gatherings on the porch.
 Lit Fest 2019 contains multitudes.
 Whether you're a veteran or a first-timer, we hope you'll join us for two weeks of literary fun.
+See